CorrelAid/kn_stolpersteine_survey/README.md

 # How is the data saved?

-There are three pieces of information used to uniquely identify victims: first name, last name and url.
-The rest of the data is saved in the 'data' field.

 Example (null, True/False might be slightly inaccurate, will have to check):

    - Fertig: True or False, whether this entry has been completed and checked centrally